softwaresaved/ssi-handbook/ssi-handbook/_build/html/_sources/hr_policies.md

 - [ ] (Try to) explain the structure of the SSI-Ops Google Drive
 - [ ] How to sign up for Github if required
 - [ ] How to sign up for Lastpass, and how to request access
-- [ ] Make new start aware of SSI-specific HR policies: (link to SSI HR policies)
+- [ ] Make new start aware of SSI-specific HR policies
 - [ ] Explain the different regular meetings and what happens in them
 - [ ] Explain Slack etiquette, including Today messages
 - [ ] Help the new start to write a short hello message on Mattermost